darynng/darynng/README.md

 🎓 I'm an Electrical Engineering senior with a strong focus on hardware systems, controls, and automation.

-🌱 I’m currently working on building an autonomous vehicle using a depth camera and an Nvidia board.
+🌱 I’m currently working on building an autonomous vehicle using IntelRealsenseD435I depth camera and Nvidia Jetson Orin Nano board.

 📫 I'm stay in-touch at nguye7td@mail.uc.edu - Let's discuss anything that's on your mind ("How to achieve financial independence in 5 years?")!